Airport check-in: Self-service bag drop

+Electronic bag tags

+Electronic bag tags are designed to shorten the baggage check-in process, allowing passengers to pre-tag their luggage.

 Seating assignment

 Usually at the time of check-in, an option of selecting a specific seat is offered, with passengers asked if they prefer a window or an aisle seat.

 Online check-in

 Online check-in is the process in which passengers confirm their presence on a flight via the Internet and typically print their own boarding passes.
 Depending on the carrier and the specific flight, passengers may also enter details such as meal options and baggage quantities and select their preferred seating.

 This service is generally promoted by the airlines to passengers as being easier and faster because it reduces the time a passenger would normally spend at an airport check-in counter.
 Some airlines, however, would still require passengers to proceed to a check-in counter at the airport, regardless of preferred check-in method, for document verification (e.g., to travel to countries where a visa is required, or to ensure the credit card used to purchase is genuine and/or matches the identity of the person who made the purchase).
 If passengers need to continue the check-in process at the airport after performing an online check-in, a special lane is typically offered to them to reduce wait times unless all desks are designated as baggage drop-off points.
 Furthermore, online check-in for a flight is often available earlier than its in-person counterpart.
 The process then transfers to passengers' control over their check-in.
 Airlines may use the system because self-service is frequently more efficient to operate, with a greater ability to cope with surges in passenger numbers.
 It also lessens activity at the airport, saving airlines money and reducing passenger waiting times.

 Ryanair charges passengers a fee which can amount to 60 Euros for not using online check-in, except in certain limited circumstances.
 Furthermore, by the start of 2010, all passengers were required to check in online, therefore abolishing the use of check-in desks.
 Despite this, passengers are still charged to print their boarding cards out.